Brazil cocoa grind down 6.2% in 2022; arrivals are up -AIPC

 May 13 (Reuters) - Brazil processed 69,490 tonnes of cocoa between January and April, 6.2% less than in the same period last year, industry group AIPC said on Friday, blaming operational difficulties at some plants for the reduction.

-AIPC, however, said that cocoa arrivals in the country - the world's fifth largest chocolate consumer - increased 92% in the first four months of the year compared to 2021 to 40,842 tonnes due to a good local mid-crop.
+The industry group, however, said cocoa arrivals in the country - the world's fifth largest chocolate consumer - increased to 40,842 tonnes in the first four months of the year due to a good local mid-crop, up 92% from the same period in 2021.

+AIPC, which has among its associates large processors such as Cargill, Olam and Barry Callebaut, said cocoa grinding fell 27% in April due to the problems at the plants, but added it expects volumes to recover in coming months to levels seen last year.

+"It is early to project any processing growth this year as the economic landscape remains unstable, both globally and in Brazil," said Anna Paula Losi, AIPC's executive director.

 ((marcelo.teixeira@tr.com; +1 332 220 8062; Reuters Messaging: marcelo.teixeira.thomsonreuters.com@reuters.net - https://twitter.com/tx_marcelo))